 Experience of work

-In addition to your studies, you will also be offered at least one week of work experience each year, in which placements will be arranged to complement areas related to your studies and/or career ambitions.
+In addition to your studies, you will also be offered the opportunity to carry out work experience both internally and externally.
+Placements will be arranged to complement areas related to your studies and/or career ambitions.
 These opportunities will give you valuable experience across a range of activities both within and outside your chosen discipline.
 We will also provide ongoing information and support to help you decide what to do when you leave us.